imaspork/stats-preview-card-component/README.md

 # stats-preview-card-component

- Mock up card component translated to html/css
+Mock up card component translated to html/css.
+This was used as a warmup exercise for the day.